Michael Jordan Scored Career-High 69 Points vs. Cavs Because Fans Cheered After He Got Hurt: ‘That’s When I Went Crazy’

 “I think the game I had against Cleveland, when I had 69, that was strictly off of anger and disappointment,” Jordan said.
 “Earlier in the first quarter, when I think I got a hard foul from Hot Rod and I—you know, I fell the wrong way, and I was really in pain.
 And the whole crowd cheered!
 And that right there pissed me off, because they was more in tune to winning than someone’s health.
 And that kind of got me fired up.
 That’s when I went crazy.”

-Not only did Jordan score 69 points in 50 minutes versus the Cavaliers, but he was also highly efficient, which shouldn’t be a surprise since he’s statistically the most efficient player in NBA history.
+Not only did Jordan score 69 points in 50 minutes versus the Cavaliers, but he was also highly efficient, which shouldn’t be a surprise since he’s statistically the second-most efficient player in NBA history.

 Jordan shot 23-of-37 from the field and 21-of-23 from the free-throw line against the Cavaliers during his 69-point game.
 The six-time champion also had 18 rebounds, six assists and four steals.